nithinmurali/robocomp/doc/component_creation_with_DSLEditor.md

             language Cpp;
     };

-Repeat the same steps to include *Laser.idsl* and then add a *requires* statement inside de *Communications* section.
+Repeat the same steps to include *Laser.idsl* and then add a *requires* statement inside the *Communications* section.
 The file now should look like this:

     import "/robocomp/interfaces/IDSLs/DifferentialRobot.idsl";
     import "/robocomp/interfaces/IDSLs/Laser.idsl";